MSecure/contact-tracing-us/Colorado/README.md

     h/a/j1/n2.java
     h/a/n1/a.java
 - [*False Positive*] ~~Files may contain hardcoded sensitive information like usernames, passwords, keys etc~~.
 After manually checked all the file containing this warning, the hardcoded information are only normal constants; no hardcoded password exists.
+- App can read/write to External Storage.
+Any App can read data written to External Storage.
+    - In `f/b/a/f/a/b/b2.java`, this app access the file located at the path returned by `getExternalFilesDir(null)`.
+    - This app does not include the `android:name="android.permission.WRITE_EXTERNAL_STORAGE"` permission in the manifest.
+This means that the user is not directly notified that the application is accessing external storage.
+- The app uses the encryption mode CBC with PKCS5/PKCS7 padding.
+This configuration is vulnerable to padding oracle attacks.
+  - [This Ghera vulnerability](https://bitbucket.org/secure-it-i/android-app-vulnerability-benchmarks/src/master/Crypto/BlockCipher-NonRandomIV-InformationExposure-Lean/) relates to encryption with a non-random initialization vector.
+This instance is initialized with the "androidxBiometric" key from the KeyStore.
+In addition, since this encryption mode uses padding, it is vulnerable to [padding oracle attacks](https://en.wikipedia.org/wiki/Padding_oracle_attack) using the Android `BadPaddingException` as the padding oracle.
 <!-- - [*False Positive*]~~App uses SQLite Database and execute raw SQL query.~~
   - In `b/s/f.java`, when there is a `execSQL()`, the functions only take in an int and SQLiteDatabase; since we can't do any SQL injection with an int as input, this rawSQL seems to be safe.
 There is another variable `f2464b` contained an array of Strings.
 After manually checked all the places that uses this f class:
   ```